Volcano erupts in southwest Iceland after weeks of earthquakes

 - New era -

-Since October, thousands of earthquakes have been detected on the Reykjanes peninsula, a possible precursor to an impending volcanic eruption.
+Since October, thousands of earthquakes had been detected on the Reykjanes peninsula, a possible precursor to an impending volcanic eruption.

 Roughly 4,000 people were evacuated from Grindavik, a fishing port around 40 kilometres (25 miles) from Reykjavik, on November 11 after scientists determined that a tunnel of magma was shifting beneath them.